Laredo, Texas: Music

 Laredo has been the subject of several songs in popular culture.
 One of the most popular songs is the "Streets of Laredo", originally known as "A Cowboy's Lament" and written by Frank H. Maynard, who lived mostly in Colorado.
 It has been recorded by artists such as Johnny Cash, Marty Robbins, Waylon Jennings, John Cale, Roy Rogers, and Prefab Sprout (who also made a lyrical reference to Laredo in an early song, "Cue Fanfare"), and is even featured in a Charlie's Angels episode ("Pretty Angels all in a Row", season two, episode three).
 On October 28, 1958, in the episode "The Ghost" of the ABC/WB Western series, Sugarfoot, "The Streets of Laredo" is performed by child actor Tommy Rettig.
+Another song is Laredo Tornado from the British rock band ELO.

 The first song on Marty Robbins' 1966 LP The Drifter was "Meet Me Tonight in Laredo".
-The song described a young Comanchero who woos a young woman despite her family's disapproval.
-The couple leaves Laredo together to start a new life in the Sierre Madre mountains.

-From 1959 to 1972, the six-member singing group, The Rondels, dominated the musical scene in Laredo.
-Carlos Saenz Landin, the lead singer, left the group to work for the Dallas Independent School District, but years later returned to Laredo.
-Lead guitarist Humberto Donovan served in the United States Marine Corps.
-The late Roberto Alonzo played the bass guitar.
-Sammy Ibarra, played the keyboard and composed the song, "Lo Mucho Que Te Quiero (The More I Love You)."
-He subsequently became a pastor.
-Singer Noe Adolfo Esparza pursued a college career and became a supervisor for Southwestern Bell Telephone Company.
-As of 2017, he was still performing with the oldies group, Los Fabulosos in Laredo.
-Joe Lee Vera served in the United States Navy and played drums for The Rondels.
-Several of Vera's brothers were drummers too.
-The Rondels packed the Laredo Civic Center Auditorium.
-Two other songs characteristic of the group are "Ya-Ya" and "All Night Worker".
-With their disbanding, Juan Cisneros of Laredo recalls The Rondels "left a large void that will never be forgotten."
+From 1959 to 1972, the six-member singing group, The Rondels, were part the musical scene in Laredo.
+Members were Carlos Saenz Landin, Humberto Donovan, Roberto Alonzo, Sammy Ibarra, Joe Lee Vera and Noe Adolfo Esparza.
+With their disbanding, a community member recalls The Rondels "left a large void that will never be forgotten."